Blog - The Visible Authority

 5. Financial Performance and Profitability

-A true indicator of a service's success is its financial performance.
-To me, achieving a margin of at least 40% is a good starting point.
-However, as the service is refined and its reputation grows, there's potential for this margin to increase.
-A well-established, in-demand service should aim for a margin exceeding 50%, ensuring the consultancy's profitability and sustainability in the long run.
+A true marker of a service's maturity is its financial performance.
+For me, achieving a margin of at least 40% is essential.
+As the service is refined and its reputation builds, there is potential for this margin to grow.
+A well-established, in-demand service should aim for a margin over 50%, ensuring the consultancy's long-term profitability and sustainability.

-Reflecting on the story of my former client, their ambitious endeavour to manage five services with a modest team of 20 underscores the challenges.
-Based on my experience and observations, it takes at least two years to fully embed these elements and achieve the desired success for even a single service.
+Reflecting on the story of my former client, their ambitious attempt to juggle five services with a modest team of 25 underscores the challenges.

 Unlike large consulting firms, boutique consultancies do not have the resources and the manpower to diversify their service offering heavily.